 First of all, what is a smoke point?
 The smoke point is the temperature at which an oil starts to break down and, yes, smoke.
 Aside from setting off your fire alarm, this process releases free radicals, which are inflammatory compounds that can cause oxidative stress.

 Olive oil is often said to have a low smoke point, but that’s not exactly true.
 Yes, EVOO has a relatively low smoke point of around 350º to 410ºF.
 However, refined olive oils have a rather high smoke point that may reach 470ºF.

 Butter has a low smoke point of 350°F. However, clarified butter, also known as ghee, has a much higher smoke point of 450ºF.
 Ghee can be purchased in the store, or made at home.

 To make your own ghee, just heat butter in the pan and let it melt.
-The whey will rise to the top of the pot.
+The milk solids will rise to the top of the pot.
 Just skim it off and keep cooking until the butter is clear.
 Voila: clarified butter.
-(Read here for more detailed instructions.)

 Bottom Line — Butter vs. Olive Oil

 To sum up, there is certainly space in your life for both olive oil and butter.

 For everyday cooking, however, we recommend reaching for olive oil.
 Olive oil contains more healthy compounds, less saturated fats, and has a higher smoke point for cooking.